Schlaepfer family murders

-The Pukekohe massacre was a familicide that took place in Pukekohe, Auckland Region, New Zealand on 20 May 1992.
+The Schlaepfer family murders was a familicide that took place in Paerata, New Zealand on 20 May 1992.
 A 64-year-old Brian Schlaepfer murdered six members of his family on their Paerata farm before he shot himself.
 The massacre was one of the most high-profile familicide shootings in New Zealand's history.

 Background

 Schlaepfer was a well-liked and highly regarded member of his community before the killings.
 He had more than 100 acres of property, on which he had constructed residences for the majority of his family.
 He had also established the neighbourhood gliding club, given a local scout group a campsite and even served as a scoutmaster.
 Nearing retirement, Schlaepfer began to suffer mild-depression and feared losing control of his farm to family members and was unhappy about any future changes made to the property.
 This led to internal domestic disputes with his family.

 Murders

 In the morning of the murder, Schlaepfer quarrelled with his wife in their bedroom before stabbing her to death with a knife.
 One of his sons went to investigate the noise of the fight and was shot.
 Schlaepfer then went to the tool shed where he shot his other son.
 The wife of one of his sons went from another house to search for the origin of the gunshots and was wounded by shots on the way to the house where the murders had taken place.
 She ran to her house and called the police on the emergency telephone number (111).

 Schlaepfer next shot and stabbed his grandson in his bed, then shot his son's wife in the kitchen while she was talking to the police.
 Schlaepfer then returned to the tool shed where he shot his son and waited for his other son to return from work.
 Schlaepfer shot and stabbed him when he arrived, then went into the bush near the house and shot himself.
 Schlaepfer's granddaughter, who had hidden from him in a wardrobe, survived the shooting of her mother and continued speaking to police on the emergency line for three hours, describing what was happening at the scene until it was secured by police.
 Schlaepfer used a shotgun and a .22-calibre rifle during the shooting.